MSTADreamTeam/MSTA/README.md

 ## Main guidelines: Why will the algo work?

 Let us not forget how hard it is to predict stock returns.
 However, this is due to the very basic approach usually taken by people trying to predict.
 Here we will try to gain an edge over the market by cleverly combining different signals coming from different approaches.
 It is very important to have a set of classic algo trading strats well calibrated to begin with.
 Indeed, the ML algos can only provide an edge if we use them with the right calibration approach, but it is a mistake to believe they can learn everything by themselves if they don’t have the right dataset, hence we need to be very careful about how we will treat the results of these algos.
 A clever approach for example would be to use data science method to tune hyperparameters of classic trading strats.

 Investigate the stock return patterns such as short term mean momentum, medium term mean reverting, and calendar anomalies… (paper from Agron)

 ## Data

 The data will be recovered from BBG or other source for the first daily dataset.
 Then we can use IG HTTP protocols to build dataset live and trade live.

-Note that on the main reference paper they transform an inomogenous timestamp price dataset into a more simple time series containing only trend information.
+Note that on the main reference and the second paper they transform an inomogeneous timestamp price dataset into a more simple time series containing only trend information.

 ## Description of the strategy